nicolas-t/gAES/readme.md

 *Both you and the contact you want to chat with have to install gAES/hangoutAES.*
 After installing GreaseMonkey,
 - If you use gTalk (or if you want to decrypt your gmail chat history) click here : [gAES](https://github.com/nicolas-t/gAES/raw/master/gAES.user.js)
 - If you use google Hangouts click here : [hangoutAES](https://github.com/nicolas-t/gAES/raw/master/hangoutAES.user.js)

 GreaseMonkey will suggest you to install the script, do it.

 ##Configuration

-*Both you and the contact you want to chat with have to configure gAES.*
+*Both you and the contact you want to chat with have to configure gAES/hangoutAES.*
 After installing gAES/hangoutAES, it's time to configure it.
 Click on : the `GreaseMonkey icon`> `Manage User Scripts` > `gAES options` > `Edit this User Script`